How to Change an EC2 Instance Type

 Can I change the instance type to any other type?

 You can change to any instance type that is compatible with your current instance’s configuration.
-However, some instance types may not be available due to virtualization type or network settings.
+However, some instance types may not be available due to architecture type, network settings, or region.

 Will changing the instance type affect my IP address?